 While most of us are not pulling all-nighters regularly, most of us ARE depriving ourselves of sleep on a nightly basis.
-I would argue that leading up to and during finals week there are even fewer reasons that you should be restricting your sleep leading up to and during finals week there are generally no classes to attend.
+I would argue that there are even fewer reasons that you should be restricting your sleep leading up to and during finals week.

 There have been some fascinating studies comparing sleep deprivation to alcohol intoxication.
-In this study, the researchers demosntrated the after 17-19 hours without sleep, performance on some tests aas equivalent or worse than a blood alcohol concentration of 0.05%.
-Response speeds and accuracy were significantly poorer than at this level of alcohol.
+In this study, researchers demonstrated that after 17-19 hours without sleep, performance on some tests was equivalent or worse than a blood alcohol concentration of 0.05%.
+Response speeds and accuracy were significantly poorer than if someone was at this level of alcohol.
 After longer periods without sleep, performance dropped to the equivalent of a BAC of 0.1%.

-If you still insist on depriving yourself of sleep, check out my post on Sleeping Smarter, which will help you get higher quality sleep, even when you aren’t getting the recommended 7-9 hours.
+If you still insist on depriving yourself of sleep, check out my post on sleeping smarter, which will help you get higher quality sleep, even when you aren’t getting the recommended 7-9 hours.